Advanced Routing (BSCI)

 This course addresses the tasks that network managers and administrators need to perform when managing access and controlling overhead traffic in growing routed networks once basic connectivity has been established.
 R

-ecommended for those interested in becoming a Cisco Certified Network Professional (CCNP) or a Cisco Certified Design Professional (CCDP).
+ecommended for those interested in becoming a Cisco Certified Network Professional (CCNP) in routing and switching.

 The course discusses router capabilities used to control traffic over LANs and WANs, as well as connecting a corporate network to an Internet Service Provider (ISP).
 This is a hands-on workshop with numerous lab exercises applying the course concepts.